• Capital Daily

 Stars on Ice.
 2024 Holiday Tour: Elvis Stojko and a cast of champions, including Kaetlyn Osmond, Kaitlyn Weaver & Andrew Poje, Keegan Messing, and more.
 Save-On-Foods Memorial Centre.
 Dec.
 10. 7pm.
 [Info]

 🎞️ Movie Nights at the Museum: Island of Shadows: D’Arcy Island Leper Colony, 1891-1924 (2000).
-D’Arcy Island (just east of Brentwood Bay) is where the federal government sent people affected with leprosy for containment.
+D’Arcy Island (east of the Saanich Peninsula) is where the federal government sent people affected with leprosy for containment.
 Fri.
 7pm.
 [Info]

 🎥 Physician, Heal Thyself: A documentary on the life and work of trauma and addictions expert Gabor Maté.
 2023 VIFF Audience Award winner.
 Cinecenta.
 Today & Tomorrow.
 5pm & 7pm.
 [Info]